cigrainger/blog/content/introducing_explorer.md

 I fell down, a lot.

 I learned that Rust/Elixir interop isn't always the rosy picture that folks make it out to be.
 They're rightly very enthusiastic: Rust is an excellent language, `rustler` is a phenomenal project, and writing NIFs without worrying about bringing down the BEAM is an excellent premise.
 But there are sharp corners and _very_ little documentation.
 For a Rust novice, I cut myself on those sharp corners a whole bunch.
-And I'm still rectifying a lot of things in the Rust codebase.
+And I'm still rectifying a lot of things in the Rust side of the Explorer codebase.

 There are some things that I just didn't even realise were possible.
 As an example, we needed to deserialise dates.
 I wrote a `NifMap` with a `__struct__` field with a value of `Elixir.Date`. `rust-analyzer` complained, but I kept on.
 Turns out, [you can just use a `NifStruct` for the core Elixir Date struct](https://github.com/elixir-nx/explorer/pull/143).